Clinical manifestations, diagnosis, and treatment of tularemia

 ●Ulceroglandular tularemiaTo continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Penn RL.
 Francisella tularensis (Tularemia).
-In: Principles and Practice of Infectious Diseases, 7th Ed, Mandell GL, Bennett JE, Dolin R. (Eds), Churchill Livingstone, Philadelphia 2010. p.2927.
+In: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, 8th Ed, Bennett JE, Dolin R, Blaser MJ (Eds), Elsevier Saunders, Philadelphia 2015. p.2590.

 - Evans ME, Gregory DW, Schaffner W, McGee ZA.
 Tularemia: a 30-year experience with 88 cases.
 Medicine (Baltimore) 1985; 64:251.